 Holidays are introduced as part of the season, and no one holiday is recognized over another.
 To learn about diversity, children are taught about the different cultural practices for each holiday through books, pictures, celebrations, and music.
+Please do not send any goodies, treats, toys, candy, etc., with your child during the national holidays.
+Respectfully, any goodie bags or treats brought into the school will be returned to the family.

 Examples of these events are as follows:

-- Fall- Fall Festival - Winter- Snow Day
+- Fall- Fall Festival

+- Winter- Snow Day

-- Spring: Week of the Young Child/Earth Day - Summer- End of the Year Celebration Luau
+- Spring: Week of the Young Child/Earth Day

+- Summer- End of the Year Celebration Luau